An ${\cal O}(n^2 \log(n))$ algorithm for the weighted stable set problem in claw-free graphs: Notation and Background

-We say that a node $v \in V$ is \emph{regular} if its neighborhood can be partitioned into two cliques.
+A node $v \in V$ is said to be \emph{regular} if its closed neighborhood can be covered by two (not necessarily distinct) maximal cliques; moreover, if such a cover is unique the node is said to be \emph{strongly regular}.
+A clique $Q$ is \emph{crucial} for a node $u \in Q$ if $u$ is strongly regular and $Q$ belongs to the unique cover of $N[u]$.
 A graph $G(V, E)$ is \emph{quasi-line} if all of its nodes are regular.
 Each line graph is a quasi-line graph and each quasi-line graph is a claw-free graph.
-A \emph{$5$-wheel} $W_5 = (\overline v: v_1, \dots, v_5)$ is a graph consisting of a $5$-hole $R = \{v_1, \dots, v_5\}$ called \emph{rim} of $W_5$ and the node $\overline v$ (\emph{hub} of $W_5$) adjacent to every node of $R$.
+A \emph{$5$-wheel} $W_5 = (\bar v: v_1, \dots, v_5)$ is a graph consisting of a chordless cycle $R = (v_1, \dots, v_5)$ called \emph{rim} of $W_5$ and a node $\bar v$ (\emph{hub} of $W_5$) adjacent to every node of $R$.
+Observe that the hub of $W_5$ is not regular and hence a quasi-line graph does not contain $5$-wheels.